hienphamm/create-modernfw-app/README.md

 - **Quick setup**: With a single command, you can have a fully functional project up and running in minutes.

-- **Modern tools**: Create Modernfw App includes modern tools and libraries, such as Tailwind CSS, ESLint, Docker, Lint-staged, and Import Alias, to help you write better code and improve your development workflow.
+- **Modern tools**: Create Modernfw App includes modern tools and libraries, such as Tailwind CSS, ESLint, Docker, Lint-staged, and CommitLint, to help you write better code and improve your development workflow.

 - **Customizable options**: Create Modernfw App allows you to choose from various options, so you can tailor your project to your specific needs.